mediacloud/rss-fetcher/README.md

 shadowed from the web-search Sources database.

 Then throughout the day it tries to fetch those.
-Every night it generates a synthetic RSS feed with all those URLs.
+Every night it generates a synthetic RSS feed with unique new URLs.

 Files are available afterwards at `http://my.server/rss/mc-YYYY-MM-dd.rss.gz`.